By entering the Samaritans Cycle, riders are agreeing to the following terms and conditions:

 - Organisers reserve the right to change the published route if necessary.

-- Whilst the Organisers will endeavour to provide all available facilities and services promoted with the event they cannot guarantee medals, goody bags and lunch etc for all participants if demand out strips supply
+- Whilst the Organisers will endeavour to provide all available facilities and services promoted with the event they cannot guarantee feed station and post-event refreshments to all participants if demand outstrips supply

 - Riders participate in this event at their own risk.
 It is their responsibility to deal with hazards on the road.